 Many exercise activities also give you a chance to meet or socialize with others, which can counteract the isolation many people with depression tend to feel.
 Exercise is also a healthy coping mechanism for when you’re facing emotional or mental challenges in life.
 Rather than turning to substances or negative behaviors that can make your symptoms worse, exercise boosts your immune system and reduces the impact of stress.

-It can be difficult to find the motivation to exercise when you have depression, but at Northern California Medical Associates, we’re here to help.
+It can be difficult to find the motivation to exercise when you have depression, but we’re here to help.
 Contact us today to get started on a customized weight loss program designed to help you meet your health goals.